benjaminbelloeil/ConstruccionSoftware/web/README.md

-# Install node_modules before getting started
+# Install modules before getting started

 In order to do npm start you have to install the following dependecies by doing the following: